 A cell culture study shows that CBD oil may be an effective treatment of acne vulgaris. [ref]

-Caution and Safety: A cell study published in 2019 shows that CBD could cause DNA damage.
-DNA damage is not good.
+A cell study published in 2019 shows that CBD could cause DNA damage.
+DNA damage is never good.
 The study needs to be replicated, of course, but it does raise some questions on CBD being entirely safe.[ref]

 Cannabidiol interacts with a variety of different receptors in the body — which explains the great variety of different conditions that it treats!
 These different receptors may also explain the differences in effect that people see when using CBD oil.